What Is the Relationship Between Luck and Happiness?

 By Brenna Lee

 Priam had it all: wealth, status, power, and over fifty sons and daughters.
 Then the Trojan War happened and everything went to hell in a handbasket.
-In his old age, Priam not only lost all his material possessions but many of his children were either killed or enslaved.
-Finally, Priam himself was clubbed to death at the altar of Zeus in a failed attempt to seek refuge.
+In his old age, Priam not only lost all his material possessions but most of his children were either killed or enslaved.
+Finally, the old king himself was clubbed to death at the altar of Zeus in a failed attempt to seek asylum.

 It doesn’t matter that Priam wasn’t a real person.
-We’ve all known – or heard about – someone who lives in relative peace and comfort and then one day wakes up to the unimaginable.
+We’ve all known – or known of– someone who lives in relative peace and comfort and then one day wakes up to the unimaginable.

 Can a person who experiences this sort of tragedy still be happy?
-Or are there unlucky events in life that are simply too hard for us to endure?
+Or are these deal-breakers and horrible rogue outliers that put us in a separate category from “normal” people?

 Aristotle himself didn’t find this an easy question to answer.

-So yes, we can be happy even when things go horribly wrong.
-Even if our happiness must take on a different, mellower flavor.
-Our mental well-being is not entirely beyond our control.
+So yes, at least according to Aristotle, we can be happy even when things go hideously wrong.
+It might require our happiness to take on a different, mellower flavor but our mental well-being is not entirely beyond our control.

-That’s a hopeful first step, but now comes the question, “how do we do that?”
+That’s a hopeful first step; now comes the question, “how do we do that?”
 We also must ask, “how much of our happiness has to do with luck in the first place?”

 We Live In a World of Black Swans